renpy/renpy/sphinx/source/layeredimage.rst

 Statement Reference
 -------------------

-Note that with the conditions in the ``if`` statement, all expressions are evaluated at init time, when the layered image is first defined.
+Note that with the exception of the conditions in the ``if`` statement, all expressions are evaluated at init time, when the layered image is first defined.

 Layeredimage